fear-the-lord/accrete-assignment/README.md

 - Full CLI with flags for thresholds, model choices, and page ranges
 - Unit tests for extraction routines
 - Dockerfile + CI workflow

-## Optional: Higher-accuracy layout detector (Detectron2)
-You can swap EfficientDet for Detectron2 PubLayNet models for higher accuracy (requires Detectron2 install):
-- `lp://PubLayNet/faster_rcnn_R_50_FPN_3x/config` (fast, strong)
-- `lp://PubLayNet/mask_rcnn_X_101_32x8d_FPN_3x/config` (heavier)

-If needed, install Detectron2 matching your PyTorch/CUDA version using their wheels.
-The script can be adapted to try Detectron2 first and fall back to EfficientDet.